Learning to Optimize: A Primer and A Benchmark: Introduction

 \paragraph{Previous review articles and differences} There have been a number of review articles on meta learning \cite{vilalta2002perspective,hospedales2020meta} and AutoML \cite{yao2018taking,hutter2019automated,he2021automl}.

-Paper \cite{monga2019algorithm} surveys algorithm unrolling.
+The work in \cite{monga2019algorithm} surveys algorithm unrolling.
 Work \cite{shlezinger2020model} reviews model-based deep learning.
 These articles have overlapping scopes with ours as algorithm unrolling is a main (but not the only) technique of model-based L2O.
 This article features a more comprehensive coverage including both model-based and model-free L2O approaches.